Retail marketing: Location

 The perspective of marketing in large-scale enterprises is based on the theory of supply chain management; it emphasizes that the suppliers, large-scale retail enterprises, and customers form a chain of cooperative marketing that establishes mutually beneficial long-term relationships.
 Relationship marketing of huge retail enterprises from the perspective of supply chain mainly includes two relationship markets, supplier relationships, and customer relationships, as the two greatest influences on retail profits are suppliers and customers.
 First, as the supplier of commodities to retail enterprises, it directly determines the procurement cost of commodities to retail enterprises, which is mainly reflected in the purchase price of commodities themselves, the cost incurred in the procurement process, and the loss cost caused by unstable supply of commodities.
-In addition, the good relationship with supplier interaction, large retail enterprises can also promote the suppliers timely grasp the market information, improved or innovative products according to customer demand, which contributed to the retail enterprises improve the market competitiveness of the goods are sold, so the retail enterprise's relationship with the supplier directly affects the retail enterprises in the commodity market competitive.
+In addition, the good relationship with supplier interaction, large retail enterprises can also promote the suppliers timely grasp the market information, improved or innovative products according to customer demand, which contributed to the retail enterprises improve the market competitiveness of the goods are sold, so the retail enterprise's relationship with the supplier directly affects the retail enterprises in the commercial product competitive.
 Second, due to the transfer of advantages between buyers and sellers, the retail industry has turned to the buyer's market, and consumers have become the key resources for major retailers to compete with each other.
 Therefore, it is very important to establish a good relationship with clients and improve customer loyalty.
 The relationship marketing of customer relationship market regards the transaction with clients as a long term activity.
 Retail enterprises should pursue long-term mutual benefit maximization rather than a single transaction sales profit maximization.
 This requires large retail enterprises to establish a customer-oriented trading relationship with the customer relationship market.
 Retail stores are typically located where market opportunities are optimal – high traffic areas, central business districts.
 Selecting the right site can be a major success factor.
 When evaluating potential sites, retailers often carry out a trade area analysis; a detailed analysis designed to approximate the potential patronage area.
 Techniques used in trade area analysis include: Radial (ring) studies; Gravity models and Drive time analyses.

 In addition, retailers may consider a range of both qualitative and quantitative factors to evaluate to potential sites under consideration: